-An accessory apartment is a second completely private living unit that is located in the same structure as a single family residence, and not requiring increased acreage or frontage.
-The primary single family unit must have in excess of 1,500 square feet of gross floor area, not including the accessory apartment.
-The second dwelling unit (the accessory apartment) shall have no more than 600 square feet of gross floor area and contain no more than two rooms in addition to kitchen and bathroom.
+An accessory apartment is a second completely private dwelling unit that is located in the same structure as a single family residence or in an existing accessory structure, and not requiring increased acreage or frontage.
+The second dwelling unit (the accessory apartment) shall have no more than 750 square feet of gross floor area and contain no more than two rooms in addition to kitchen and bathroom.
 Only one such accessory apartment shall be permitted per lot.
+Either the primary single family unit or the accessory apartment must be owner occupied.